Matilda Cartledge’s relatives say her gift reflects the values she modeled

 Presbyterian Disaster Assistance is able to respond quickly to emergencies thanks to your gifts to One Great Hour of Sharing.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Advocacy & Social Justice, Hunger & Poverty, Presbyterian News Service
+Categories: Advocacy & Social Justice, Gifts & Financial Support, Hunger & Poverty, Presbyterian News Service

 Tags: bequest, compassion peace and justice, cpj, generosity, gift, Matilda Cartledge, pcusa, pda, presbyterian, presbyterian disaster assistance, SDOP, self development of peopple